A ventriculoperitoneal (VP) shunt is a medical device that relieves pressure on the brain caused by fluid accumulation.

 - poor absorption of CSF by the blood vessels

-- blockages preventing fluid to flow throughout the brain
+- blockages preventing fluid from flowing throughout the brain

 - large head size